-Hong Kong is set to push ahead with a highly controversial plan to allow extraditions to mainland China, despite mass protests
+Hong Kong has seen months of protests sparked by a highly controversial plan to allow extraditions to mainland China.

-The government argues the proposed amendments will "plug the loopholes" so that the city would not be a safe haven for criminals.
+The government had argued the proposed amendments would "plug the loopholes" so that the city would not be a safe haven for criminals.

-But critics say those in the former British colony would be exposed to China's deeply flawed justice system, and it would lead to further erosion of the city's judicial independence.
+But critics said those in the former British colony would be exposed to China's deeply flawed justice system, and it would lead to further erosion of the city's judicial independence.

-The requests will then be decided on a case-by-case basis.
+The requests would be decided on a case-by-case basis by the chief executive.

-Several commercial offences such as tax evasion have been removed from the list of extraditable offences amid concerns from the business community.
+Several commercial offences, such as tax evasion, were removed from the list of extraditable offences amid concerns from the business community.

-Hong Kong officials have said Hong Kong courts will have the final say whether to grant such extradition requests, and suspects accused of political and religious crimes will not be extradited.
+Hong Kong officials always said Hong Kong courts would have the final say whether to grant such extradition requests, and suspects accused of political and religious crimes would not be extradited.

 Why is this controversial?

-Lam Wing Kee, a Hong Kong bookseller said he was abducted and detained in China in 2015 for selling books critical of Chinese leaders and charged with "operating a bookstore illegally".
+Lam Wing Kee, a Hong Kong bookseller, said he was abducted, detained and charged with "operating a bookstore illegally" in China in 2015 for selling books critical of Chinese leaders.

 "If I don't go, I will be extradited," Mr Lam said during a recent protest against the bill.
 "I don't trust the government to guarantee my safety, or the safety of any Hong Kong resident."

-Opposition against the law is widespread, with groups from all sections of society - ranging from lawyers to schools to house wives - having voiced their criticism or started petitions against the changes.
+Opposition to the law was widespread from the start, with groups from all sections of society - ranging from lawyers to housewives - voicing their criticism or starting petitions.

-Britain and Canada expressed similar views in a joint statement, adding they were concerned over the "potential effect" that the proposed changes would have on UK and Canadian citizens in Hong Kong.
+Britain and Canada said they were concerned over the "potential effect" that the proposed changes would have on UK and Canadian citizens in Hong Kong.